The Propane Efficiency Checklist: How to Make the Most of Every Gallon

 Check Your Propane Tank Level Regularly

 Most propane tanks have a gauge located under the tank dome that displays the percentage of propane remaining.
 For example, a reading of 40% means your tank is 40% full.
 Because propane expands when heated, your tank will never be filled to 100% for safety reasons.
-Tanks are instead filled safely to maximum capacity, which is at around 80%.
+Tanks are instead filled safely to maximum capacity, which is 80%.
 A 500-gallon tank, for example, can safely hold up to 400 gallons of propane.

 Because propane naturally expands and contracts with temperature changes, gauge readings may vary slightly based on weather conditions.
 Keeping an eye on your propane tank level is one of the simplest ways to understand your usage and plan accordingly.
+If you use Will Call delivery service, order when your tank level reaches 30% or at least 7 business days before you anticipate needing propane.

-This is especially important for those self-managing propane orders or Ferrellgas customers with Will Call delivery service.
-Will Call customers should order propane when their tank level reaches 30% or at least 7 business days before needing propane.
+This is especially important for anyone self-managing their propane orders.
 To place an order, customers can text ORDER to 573-207-5975**, log in to MyFerrellgas.com, or call 888-337-7355.

 For greater peace of mind, customers can enroll in our Auto Fill delivery service,* which takes the guesswork out of ordering propane.
 Ferrellgas uses local weather data and your unique usage patterns to estimate when you're ready for a fill, then automatically schedules it for you.
 This service can also be paired with a digital tank monitor,* giving you confidence and convenience with our most precise delivery planning.